Elections in Niger: Electoral history

-A 1974 coup removed the PPN from power, and elections were not held again until 1989, when general elections were called, with the National Movement for the Development of Society (MNSD), established earlier in the year, as the sole party.
+A 1974 coup removed the PPN from power, and elections were not held again until 1989, when general elections were called, with the National Movement for the Society of Development (MNSD), established earlier in the year, as the sole party.
 Ali Saibou (who had been in power since 1987) was re-elected President, with the MNSD winning all 93 seats in the National Assembly.

 By 1993 other political parties had been legalised, and the first multi-party parliamentary elections since independence were held in February 1993.
 The MNSD emerged as the largest party, but won only 29 of the 83 seats; opposition parties subsequently formed the Alliance of the Forces of Change, which had a parliamentary majority.
 In the presidential elections shortly afterwards, Mahamane Ousmane of the Democratic and Social Convention was elected in the second round, defeating Mamadou Tandja of the MNSD (who had received the most votes in the first round).
 Following a split in the AFC, early parliamentary elections were held in 1995, but did not significantly alter the makeup of the National Assembly.

 A coup in January 1996 led to presidential elections in July, in which coup leader Ibrahim Baré Maïnassara was elected.
 The National Union of Independents for Democratic Renewal, formed to support him, won an absolute majority in the parliamentary elections later in the year amidst an opposition boycott.
 Another coup in 1999 led to general elections that year.
 Tandja was elected president and the MNSD emerged as the largest party in the National Assembly with 38 of the 83 seats.
 The 2004 elections saw Tandja re-elected and the MNSD remain the largest party.

 A 2009 referendum resulted in the constitution being suspended and presidential elections being delayed.
 The parliamentary elections went ahead, with an opposition boycott allowing the MNSD to win a majority.
 However, Tandja was removed from office in a 2010 coup and general elections were held in 2011, which saw Mahamadou Issoufou of the Nigerien Party for Democracy and Socialism (PNDS) elected president and the PNDS become the largest party in the National Assembly.
 Issoufou was re-elected in 2016 general elections, with the second round of the presidential elections boycotted by the opposition.
 The PNDS made significant gains in the parliamentary elections, but failed to win a majority.

 Electoral system

 The President is elected for a five-year term using the two-round system.
 The 171 members of the National Assembly are elected by three methods.
 The majority, 158, are elected from eight multi-member constituencies based on the seven regions and the Niamey metropolitan region; seats are allocated using the simple quotient and the highest averages method under proportional representation, and there is a 5% electoral threshold.
 A further eight members are elected from single-member constituencies to represent ethnic minorities, whilst five are elected from single-member constituencies to represent Nigeriens living abroad, with one constituency for each continent.
-The single member constituencies are elected on a first-past-the-post basis.
+The single member constituencies are elected on a first-past-the-post (FPTP) basis.